MikevanBreePXL/FlexibleCSVE/README.md

 # Installation
 ## step 1: Download
 Download the zip and extract this where you want your program files to stay.
-Examples: `C:\Program Files`,  `%localappdata%`, or in a local folder as a portable program.
+Examples: `C:\Program Files`,  `%localappdata%`, or in a local folder on your Desktop/Documents as a portable program.
-## step 2: shortcut
+## step 2: Shortcut
-If you've extracted your folder in a more hidden location (say for example ProgramFiles) => Right click on "CSVOpener.exe"
+If you've extracted your folder in a more hidden location (see previous examples) => Right click on "CSVOpener.exe"
-=> Copy to...
+=> Send to >
 => Desktop (Create Shortcut)
 ## step 3: Enjoy!
-No more installation past this, launch the program from the shortcut or \*.exe and it should be there in seconds!
+Installation done, launch the program from the shortcut or \*.exe and it should pop right up!

 ---